PhilMele/M4Project/README.md

 Imrpoevement deisgn - parking info could be improve.
 Applicable rates could also be brought over 1 line and collapse into 2 rows based on screen size ask Gareth about label of hidden fields in html checker

+prevent rate and parking to be deleted if a user is marked as using the parking prevent user from deactivating parking if users are marked as using it prevent user from deleting account if they are checked-in prevent parking manager from deleting or editing parking rate if user is checked in

+List all money made within specific period
+Add filters in transaction for user to retrieve specific transaction easily Add visual of parking on map to clarify if latlng coordinates have been entered properly by parking manager Rework te way parkign rates are made and create a standard presentation : [value] hour for [value] instead of letting parking manager give it a title
 # M4Project - GeoPay

 <p align="center" width="100%">